-- On Twitter, when people aren’t tweeting links to things, they’re usually posting their thoughts, comments on current events.
+- On Twitter, when people aren’t tweeting links to things, they’re usually posting their thoughts and comments on current events.
 All these may get referenced through hashtags or with accompanying pictures, animated gifs, or videos.

 - Twitter is very much in the moment – because it also shows its timeline’s tweets to people.
-What’s great about this is that people can see a day old posts or maybe even posts as old as a day or two – depending on how popular or relevant the post is.
+What’s great about this is that people can see day-old posts or maybe even posts as old as a day or two – depending on how popular or relevant the post is.